plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 * Are more accurate
 * Are [lightweight](https://plausible.io/lightweight-web-analytics)
 * Block bot traffic by default
-* Are less blocked by ad blockers and privacy-first browsers,
+* Are less blocked by ad blockers and privacy-first browsers
-* have compliances in-built, no consent banner needed,
+* have compliances in-built, no consent banner needed
-* Are open-source and privacy-first, and more accepted by aware customers
+* Are open-source and privacy-first, and more accepted by aware end-users

 ## Getting started with the Plausible plugin

 Get started with Plausible Analytics by [creating a free account](https://plausible.io/register).
-Test all features with a 30-day trial, with no credit card required.
+You can test all features with a 30-day trial, with no credit card required.
 Just sign up with your name and email—it’s quick and easy.

 While this account can be used on any website, we recommend using our [official WordPress plugin](https://wordpress.org/plugins/plausible-analytics/) for a much easier and quicker installation.
 For doing so, head over to your WordPress dashboard and follow the following steps.